allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

     * Blame other members for any issues with the final product.
     * Refuse to collaborate in fixing remaining issues while a project or lab has not been completed.
     * :heavy_exclamation_mark: TODO: add any additional items in the U category for the postmortems.
+    * Dismiss feedback before considering whether it is good or not.

 ### Conflicts